Jonas Šliūpas: Early life and education

 Finally, Šliūpas was admitted to a preparatory class of the Mitau Gymnasium (present-day Latvia).
 He exhibited academic aptitude and, after finishing the preparatory class and taking exams, he was admitted to the 2nd class of the gymnasium in 1873 therefore skipping the 1st class.
 He continued to excel at his studies and received tuition waivers.
 He received financial support from his uncle and earned additional money by tutoring.
 For example, he spent the summer 1879 teaching noble children in a manor in Pandėlys.
 Though the gymnasium had only a few Lithuanian students and no Lithuanian societies, Šliūpas began developing his interest in the Lithuanian language, history, and culture.
 He read historical works by Józef Ignacy Kraszewski, began writing Lithuanian texts (translations of texts by E. T. A. Hoffmann and Thomas Mayne Reid), subscribed to Lithuanian newspaper Keleivis published in Königsberg, became a member of the Lithuanian Literary Society and contributed Lithuanian folktales to its publications.
 He also read Polish translations of History of the Intellectual Development of Europe and History of the Conflict Between Religion and Science by John William Draper which Šliūpas credited in his memoirs for laying the foundations for his lifelong dedication to freethought.
-He graduated the gymnasium with top grades in 1880 and continued studies at Moscow University.
+He graduated the gymnasium with top grades in 1880 and continued studies at the Imperial Moscow University.